OndrejSevcak/Reactivities/README.md

 **Hooks**

-- useQuery() -> getting data from server for the first time
-- useQuery() -> getting same data again from different component, will get the cahed data from queryCache
+- **useQuery()** -> getting data from server for the first time OR getting same data again from different component, will get the cahed data from queryCache
-- useMutation() ->updating the same data on the server, (set, invalidate(new fetch from server), optimistic update the cache)
+- **useMutation()** ->making request that can change data on server(POST, UPDATE...) -> updating the same data on the server, (set, invalidate(new fetch from server), optimistic update the cache)

+**Difference between useQuery and useMutation**

+- It's a difference in what happens to the backend state.
+In a query the intention is that you're requesting a particular dataset from some source.
+The request does not change any backend state, and any re-requests for the data will also not cause a change to backend state.

+- In a mutation the intention is to create some change in the backend state. (e.g. creating a new record in a database, or updating an existing record).

 Install:
 ```bash